Rayato159/navier-stokes-simulation/README.md

-# Navier-Stokes Simulation💧
+# Navier-Stokes 2D Simulation💧

 ![screenshot](./assets/present.png)

-Welcome to **Rusty Fluids 2D**, where we flex our brain cells and GPUs to simulate Navier-Stokes equations.
+Welcome to **Navier-Stokes 2D Simulation**, where we flex our brain cells and GPUs to simulate Navier-Stokes equations.

 Powered by Rust 🦀 and Bevy 🚀, this project is your gateway to fluid dynamics with vibes.